Code-Institute-Submissions/MP3-1/README.md

 ### New Coin

 On this site user can add a new coin.
-All fields has to be filled out.
+All of the fields have to be filled out.
-Add coin button will validate a form and redirect user to the profile page.
+Add coin button validates the form and redirects the user to the profile page.
-Reset button reset all data in the form.
+Reset button resets all data in the form.

 <details><summary>Add new coin</summary>